How to register a pool or spa

 Your pool and spa registration is overdue

-The deadline for the mandatory registration of private pools and spas was 1 November 2020.
+The deadline to register private pools and spas was 1 November 2020.

 If you own a pool or spa, you now need to:

-- register your swimming pool or spa with Council before 1 November 2020
+- Register your pool or spa with Council (deadline was 1 November 2020).

-- arrange for an inspection of your pool or spa safety barrier for compliance every four years
+- Get an inspection of your pool or spa safety barrier done every four years.

 How to register your pool or spa

-If you own a property that has a permanent or relocatable pool or spa, you need to register your details with Council:
+If you own a property that has a permanent or relocatable pool or spa, you must register it with Council:

-If you're not able to register online, you can complete a swimming pool or spa registration form (PDF 97.6 KB) and submit it:
+If you're not able to register online, you can complete a swimming pool or spa registration form (PDF 97.6 KB) and submit it, along with all supporting documents, via:

 What happens after you have registered